ExtremeElectronics/RC2040-ROMWBW/README.md

 Only the first 4 slices on IDE0 are accessible.
 Very untested at the moment.

+## Serial

+The switch on the back of the WBW kit selects the serial port default This can be overriden in the RC2040.ini on the SD card
+### SIO A/B
+Serial ports can be changed from ROMWBW boot if using SIO SIO A is mapped to the default (either USB or UART) SIO B is mapped to the other serial port.

 ## Notes
 Inreased bank RAM so, With the latest ROMWBW.
 CP/M 3 and ZPM3 will now work.